You're seeking a professional degree. Financial aid can help you fulfill your dreams!

 As a law student, the Free Application for Federal Student Aid, or FAFSA, continues to be your source for financial aid.

-When completing the FAFSA, be sure to include UB's school code, 002102.
-UB will determine which financial aid programs you are eligible for based on the results of your FAFSA.
+When completing the FAFSA, be sure to include UBalt's school code, 002102.
+UBalt will determine which financial aid programs you are eligible for based on the results of your FAFSA.

 Law students are also eligible to apply for the credit-based Graduate PLUS Loan.
 For additional information on the application process for this loan and other opportunities for scholarships, visit the types of aid webpage or the Office of Financial Aid.